CriticalShadow/CriticalShadow/PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+Curate
+Map Stamp
+Cartographer
+Routes
+Itinerary
+Location
+Coregraph
+What's Next?
+Take me there
+Point Z
+Been there, done that
+Plat
+Topicgraph

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
   One sentence only underneath the title.
+    Allow educators and travelers to tell awesome stories with beautiful maps.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  Create unique, curated maps for local experiences to share with friends

 ## Problem ##
   > Describe the problem your product solves.
+  There are times when people lack resources necessary to plan their sightseeing efficiently.
+  Our app intuitively streamlines the process for creating a unique experience to share with anyone.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  {{App Name}} provides an elegant user interface to find points of interest, specify location icons, and categorize their content for other enthusiasts, friends, and tourists.
+All maps are publicly available through search or category.

+  Generators can create, save, and edit maps from a personalized dashboard.

 ## Quote from You ##
   > A quote from a spokesperson in your company.